amitkaps/data-vis-workshop/datasets.md

 # Datasets

-# Data

-The following datasets are available in the repo
+The following datasets are available in the repo:

 ## Sample